RocktimRajkumar/ATS/README.md

 </center>

-> Intelligent Template based Data Extraction of significant fields and use them as a meaningful information from all incoming documents with similar layouts.
+> Intelligent Template-based Data Extraction of significant fields and use them as a piece of meaningful information from all incoming documents with similar layouts.

 ---